CS221 Final Project Guidelines

-Don't describe methods in general; describe precisely how they apply to your method
+Don't describe methods in general; describe precisely how they apply to your problem

 (what are variables, factors, states, etc.)?

-You should also also have made a decent amount of progress towards
+You should also have finished implementing a preliminary version of your algorithm

 By the poster session, you should have finished implementation, run

-some preliminary experiments, and done some basic analysis.
+a good chunk of your experiments, and done some basic error analysis.